beadsland/superl/doc/superl.md

-Checks all modules and header files in an OTP project for good style, and reports the highest priority issue found in each file.
+Checks all modules and header files in an OTP project for good style, and reports the highest priority bad smells found in each file.
 Files are sorted by last modification date, such that the issues in the most recently updated files are the first identified.